khalti/docs.khalti.com/content/index.md

 We provide you with true Payment Gateway, where you can accepts payments from:

 - Khalti User
-- Net Banking customers of our partner banks, it is not required that user is khalti user, it works even if user uses ebanking but not khalti user.
+- Net Banking customers of our partner banks (need not be Khalti user)

 ##Features